BME Major FAQ

 Is there a limit to the number of students that can affiliate with a Biomedical Engineering major?Click to Open

 During the start-up phase of the major, which is likely to be a few years, we (like any other major) have a maximum capacity in terms of faculty and classroom/lab space.
 It is possible, but unlikely, that a number of students all want to affiliate to BME but we cannot accommodate them all.
 To date, we have not denied anyone that qualified for affiliation.

 I am an incoming freshman and have AP scores for multiple math and science courses.
 Any reason not to take the credits and skip those courses?Click to Open

-We do not currently accept AP credit for Introductory Biology (BIOMG 1350), however we do accept credit for other math and science courses.
+For Biomedical Engineering majors, a score of 5 on the Biology AP exam is required in order to place out of BIOMG 1350.
+We do accept credit for other math and science courses.
 It all depends on what you view as the quality of your preparation.
 Many students wish they hadn't passed out of courses because 1) they can solidify the material much better in a new setting, and 2) getting good grades in classes builds confidence for more difficult classes and should help your GPA.
 Reasons to take the AP credit are 1) to have lesser course loads each semester, and by extension more free time, or 2) to be able to minor or otherwise diversify your educational experience.

 Is it possible to transfer into biomedical engineering from another college?Click to Open